Picture of people who used a quitclaim deed in Florida

 Alper Law attorneys

-How to Use a Quitclaim Deed
+Steps to Getting a Quitclaim Deed

 2. Sign the deed with two witnesses and a notary.